Effect of filter kernel on scale-energetics of near-wall turbulent structures: Methodology

 where

-are the Fourier coefficients obtained by applying a 2d fast Fourier transformation (FFT) to the velocity fluctuation field.
-The respective wavenumbers are denoted by $\kappa_i$, and $\widehat{G}^{\lambda_{\theta}\times \lambda_{z}}$ is the transfer function of the respective 2d filter kernel, as detailed in appendix~\ref{app:filterKernel}.
+are the Fourier coefficients obtained by applying a 2D fast Fourier transformation (FFT) to the velocity fluctuation field.
+The respective wavenumbers are denoted by $\kappa_i$, and $\widehat{G}^{\lambda_{\theta}\times \lambda_{z}}$ is the transfer function of the respective 2D filter kernel, as detailed in appendix~\ref{app:filterKernel}.

 Since we filter only in $\theta$ and $z$, which are naturally periodic directions in our DNS data, the required forward and backward FFT operations are accurate and computationally very efficient.
-The filtering, the energy flux calculation, and the statistics are performed as post-processing on our pipe flow DNS data (section~\ref{sec:dnsDataBase}) using our \python tool box \eflux, which is freely available and easily adaptable to other generic flow geometries.
+The filtering, the energy flux calculation, and the statistics are performed as post-processing on our pipe flow DNS data (section~\ref{sec:dnsDataBase}) using our python tool box \eflux, which is freely available and easily adaptable to other generic flow geometries and filter widths.